PythBuster/savings_manager/README.md

 Navigate to `savings_manager/docker` and run:
 `docker compose up --build -d`
 This will rebuild your container if necessary and start the container as a daemon (in the background).

+Alternatively you can use the `START_SAVINGS_MANAGER.sh` script to start the savings manager into as a Docker container:
+Navigate to `savings_manager/scripts` and run:
+`./START_SAVINGS_MANAGER.sh`

+(in windows, run the .bat file)